mczgalor/masterDS/README.md

  *candy-data.csv: Data file.

 5) Subject: Data Bases.
-All project with D. Córdoba Ruiz
+This project was done with D. Córdoba Ruiz.

 MDS_Memoria_CordovaRuizDavidGalvezortizMCruz.pdf is the memory with all information and description of the files, etc.

-programs included:
+Programs included:

  *transform_to_json.py: takes the xml file and moves it into few json files each of them corresponding to each collection we want to create.

- *enter_data_in_Mongodb.py: connects to MongoDB database, creates a database called "dblp" and writes the json files into the the collections of the database.
+ *enter_data_in_Mongodb.py: connects to MongoDB database, creates a database called "dblp" and writes the json files into the  collections of the database.

  *queries.py: Makes the queries, 10 questions (part I) of the project.

  *transform_csv.py: transforms the json files to csv adapting the structure to use it in Neo4j.

  Also a README.tex file with procedure explanation.

 6) Subject: Information recovery, ELK environment.